Actions of automorphism groups of free groups on spaces of Jacobi diagrams. I: Preliminaries

 Note that $\flB_{d,k}(T)=0$ for $k\geq 2d$ since an open Jacobi diagram has at least one univalent vertex and for $k=2d-1$ since an open Jacobi diagram with only one univalent vertex vanishes by using the AS and IHX relations.

 We consider the case where the coloring set is $[n]:= \{1,\cdots, n\}\subset\N$.
 Bar-Natan \cite{BN_v, BN_sl} proved that $\flA(X_n)$ is isomorphic to $\flB([n])$.
-This is a diagrammatic interpretation of the Poincare--Birkhoff--Witt theorem. \begin{proposition}[PBW theorem \cite{BN_v, BN_sl}) ] For $d\geq 0$, we have an isomorphism of vector spaces
+This is a diagrammatic interpretation of the Poincar\'{e}--Birkhoff--Witt theorem. \begin{proposition}[PBW theorem \cite{BN_v, BN_sl}) ] For $d\geq 0$, we have an isomorphism of vector spaces

 If $D\in\flB([n])$ is an $[n]$-colored open Jacobi diagram of degree $d$ such that for any $i\in[n]$, $D$ has $k_i$ univalent vertices colored by $i$, then $\chi(D)\in\flA(X_n)$ is the average of the $\prod_{i\in[n]} (k_i)!$ ways of attaching the univalent vertices colored by $i$ to the $i$-th component of $X_n$.